- Are your wheat starch products gluten-free?

 Our company is audited on a yearly basis by a third party.
 We are currently audited by the American Institute of Baking International.
 Quality Audit Scores are available from our Quality Department upon request.

-MGP is certified to the British Retail Consortium (BRC) Global Standard for Food Safety at the company’s food and beverage ingredient manufacturing facilities, located in Atchison, Kansas.
-MGP has achieved the highest grade of BRC certification with a Grade AA.
+MGP is committed to providing safe, high quality food and beverage ingredients to its customers.
+As a measure of this commitment, MGP is certified to the BRC Global Standard for Food Safety at the company’s food ingredient and beverage manufacturing facilities, located in Atchison, Kansas and Lawrenceburg, Indiana.
+The company has achieved the highest grade of BRC certification with a Grade AA.

 What kind of packaging do you use?